 C. Complaints and Special Investigations

 No complaints were filed.
-However, the special investigation introduced in the first quarter of 2017 report is in process to determine the cause of apparent inaccuracies in the ATC model builder process associated with one flowgate.
-The issue under investigation did not manifest itself during the second quarter of 2017.
+However, the special investigation introduced in the first quarter of 2017 report to determine the cause of apparent inaccuracies in the ATC model builder process associated with one flowgate has been completed.